-The Ivory Act comes into enforcement on 6th June, 2022.
-It will be illegal to trade in any items containing elephant ivory, unless you apply for and receive exemption.
+The Ivory Act came into enforcement on 6th June, 2022.
+It is now illegal to trade in any items containing elephant ivory, unless you apply for and receive exemption.
 Any breach of the Act could in result in a fine of £250,000 and / or up to five years imprisonment.

-Monday 6th June is Ivory Day when the UK Ivory Act, passed in 2018, finally comes into enforcement.
+Monday 6th June was Ivory Day when the UK Ivory Act, passed in 2018, finally came into enforcement.
 It's been a long road, but we finally now have the information we need to understand the implications for the piano trade.

 Is Your Instrument Exempt?

 The good news is there is an exemption for musical instruments made before 1975 with less than 20% Ivory, by material volume.

 If the instrument was made from 1975 onwards and contains any ivory, no matter how small the amount, it can't be traded as it is and there is no exemption.
 Making the instrument legal for any trading will require any Ivory content to be replaced with a synthetic alternative.